Compare Campervan Rentals in Alice Springs

 Price: from $6 per person per night

-Amenities: toilets, potable water, fire pits, bbq
+Amenities: restrooms, potable water, fire pits, bbq

 Woodlands Redbank Gorge Campground, West MacDonnell Ranges